Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/color_data.md

 Sub-directories can be nested like so: `"folder_1/folder_2/folder_3/texture"`

+!!! note
-_Note: The file extension is NOT REQUIRED in the .json value as that is automatically appended by the mod when rendering._
+	The file extension is NOT REQUIRED in the .json value as that is automatically appended by the mod when rendering.

 <br>
 <br>